New Books at the Grad

 - COPAC - The COPAC library catalogue gives free access to the merged online catalogues of major University and National Libraries in the UK and Ireland, including the British Library.

-- ArticlesPlus - ArticlesPlus is perhaps best described as "Google for the library's online content -- without the ads!".
-From a simple single search box, ArticlesPlus searches full-text content as well as metadata from a wide variety of sources and returns a list of relevancy-ranked results.
-For a downloadable list of databases covered by ArticlesPlus, go here (NOTE: MLA International Biography is not searched by ArticlesPlus)
+- ArticlesPlus - ArticlesPlus is perhaps best described as "Google for the library's online content ."
+From a single search box, ArticlesPlus searches full-text content as well as metadata from a wide variety of sources and returns a list of relevancy-ranked results.
+(NOTE: MLA International Biography is not searched by ArticlesPlus)

 - Year's Work in English Studies - Online access YWES, a review of selected scholarly work about literature written in English.

 - Year's Work in Critical and Cultural Theory - Online access to YSCCT, a review of selected scholarly work in the fields of critical and cultural theory.

 The University of Michigan campus is large enough and de-centralized enough that scholars across the curriculum often end up working on similar fields of inquiry without knowing it.
 The following links can help you identify possible partners for collaboration.

 * SAW (Sponsored Awards on the Web) is searchable web interface to University's database of sponsored proposal and awards (eResearchPM).
 SAW contains financial and demographic information relative to awarded proposals submitted through DRDA on a Proposal Approval Form since 1988.